ska-telescope/ska-osd/README.md

 # Publish tmdata

+Please run `osd-tmdata-publish` job manually after merging / releasing into main. this is a required step, without this new tmdata will not be reflected on CAR.

 Now OSD is handling releases separately for tmdata and ska-ost-osd codebase.
 User can now update tmdata with the help of [ OSD UI editor](https://k8s.stfc.skao.int/ska-oso-integration/osd) and publish it separately on artefact repository with enabling `push_to_gitlab` environment variable to "1".